Maggie focuses on helping clients solve regulatory and legal challenges.

-Maggie has advocated on behalf of clients in trial and appellate matters in Federal and State courts, as well as administrative agency proceedings including the Public Service Commission, the Office of Administrative Hearings, the Maryland Tax Court, and the Maryland State Board of Contract Appeals.
-In addition to the assertion and defense of environmental contamination liability claims, she has handled business tort and contract disputes, sales tax refund litigation, procurement disputes, and copyright infringement claims.
+Maggie has advocated on behalf of clients in trial and appellate matters in federal and state courts, as well as administrative agency proceedings including the Maryland Public Service Commission, the Office of Administrative Hearings, the Maryland Tax Court and the Maryland State Board of Contract Appeals.
+In addition to the assertion and defense of environmental contamination liability claims, she has handled business tort and contract disputes, sales tax refund litigation, procurement disputes and copyright infringement claims.

-Prior to joining the Firm, Maggie was an Assistant Attorney General for the Maryland Port Administration.
-Among her responsibilities there, she advised the MPA on procurement matters which involved reviewing draft procurements for form and legal sufficiency, advising the client on how to structure procurements, and contract administration issues such as bid protests and contract claims.
+Prior to joining the Firm, Maggie was an Assistant Attorney General for the Maryland Port Administration (MPA).
+Among her responsibilities there, she advised the MPA on procurement matters which involved reviewing draft procurements for form and legal sufficiency, advising the client on how to structure procurements and contract administration issues, such as bid protests and contract claims.
 Maggie is also a former law clerk to the Honorable Arrie W. Davis on the Maryland Court of Special Appeals.

-Maggie previously served as a Girl Scout Troop Leader for her daughter for 12 years and a Cub Scout Den Leader for her son for 5 years.
+Maggie previously served as a Girl Scout Troop Leader for her daughter for 12 years and a Cub Scout Den Leader for her son for five years.
 When she is not practicing law, Maggie can occasionally be found performing in Bar Association Cabaret shows or local community theater.